 I do want to Let Transparency Shine and communicate where Minafi’s money is coming from.
 I see this as similar to a political candidate showing their donors and their tax returns.
-It helps highlight any conflict of interests and lets readers make up their mind when it comes to my motives.
+It helps to highlight any conflict of interests and lets readers make up their mind when it comes to my motives.

-As a compromise, I’ve decided to keep this page up to date each month with my cashflow – both incoming and outgoing.
+I’ve decided to keep this page up to date each month with my cashflow – both incoming and outgoing.

 Adam’s Personal Cashflow

 If you’re looking for my personal expenses and investments, I used to document those quarterly and now do them monthly since I retired.
 These monthly reports are massive – detailing my spending, investments, goals, and an overview of the month.
 They include every fund I’m invested in, what I’ve spent (both at a quarterly and yearly level), where I am on my journey towards financial independence, savings rate and more.
 I love doing these.

 - March 2019 Investments, Goals and Spending Breakdown